SumaiyaTarannumNoor/All-that-I-have-tried-and-learned/Machine Learning - NLP/RNN/RNN.md

   h_t = \tanh(U .
 X_t + W . h_{t-1} + B)
   \]

-  - This non-linearity squashes outputs to the range [-1, 1].
+  - This non-linearity put the outputs into the range [-1, 1].
     - Helps in stabilizing gradients and learning non-linear patterns.

 ---